infection/site/src/guide/compare.md

 Do you remember old versions of Symfony where `phpunit.xml.dist` was located in `./app` folder?

-Infection's `PhpUnitPathGuesser` parses your `composer.json` file and automatically suggests custom path where PHPUnit's file is found.
+Infection's `PhpUnitPathGuesser` parses your `composer.json` file and automatically suggests custom path where PHPUnit's config file is found.

 ##### Source dirs Guesser